 Finding Hope in Rituals of Grief and Healing

-In a raw and inspiring reflection on grief, a mourning sister processes her personal story of loss by exploring the history of bereavement customs.
+In a raw and inspiring reflection on grief–selected by Publishers Weekly as one of the best books of the year–a mourning sister processes her personal story of loss by exploring the history of bereavement customs.

-When Amanda Held Opelt suffered a season of loss—including three miscarriages and the death of her grandmother and culminating in the unexpected death of her sister, New York Times bestselling writer Rachel Held Evans—she was confronted with sorrow she didn't know to how face.
-And through her career as an international aid worker, she traveled to some of the world's most troubled regions, devastated by war, natural disasters, and disease.
-In the wake of these losses and exposure to trauma, Opelt struggled to process her grief and accept the reality of her pain and the pain in the world.
+When Amanda Held Opelt suffered a season of loss—including three miscarriages and the unexpected death of her sister, New York Times bestselling writer Rachel Held Evans—she was confronted with sorrow she didn't know to how face.
+Opelt struggled to process her grief and accept the reality of the pain in the world.
 She also wrestled with some unexpectedly difficult questions: What does it mean to truly grieve and to grieve well?
 Why is it so hard to move on?
-Why didn't my faith prepare me for this kind of pain?
-Does the Bible really speak to the heart of sorrow?
-What am I supposed to do now?
+Why didn’t my faith prepare me for this kind of pain?
+And what am I supposed to do now?

 In this raw and authentic memoir of bereavement, Opelt explores the history of human grief practices and how previous generations have journeyed through periods of suffering.
 She explores grief rituals and customs from various cultures, including:

-As Opelt explores each bereavement practice, it allows her to utilize these rituals as a framework for processing her own pain.
-She shares how, in spite of her doubt and anger, God met her in the midst of sorrow and grieved along with her.
-This book is a testament to the idea that when we carefully and honestly attend to our losses, we are able to expand our capacity for love, faith, and healing.
+As Opelt explores each bereavement practice, it gives her a framework for processing her own pain.
+She shares how, in spite of her doubt and anger, God met her in the midst of sorrow and grieved along with her, and shows that when we carefully and honestly attend to our losses, we are able to expand our capacity for love, faith, and healing.